dawn-infra-labs/dawn-secure-transport/architecture/transport-architecture.md

 ## 4.6 TUIC v5

 ### Purpose
-A high‑performance QUIC‑based transport optimized for unstable or high‑latency networks
+A high‑performance QUIC‑based transport optimized for unstable or high‑latency networks.

 ### Characteristics
 - Built on QUIC